hnt4499/camera_surveillance/README.md

 # Camera Surveillance
 ## Flow
-The product makes use of recent state-of-the-art deep learning techniques as well as parallelization to perform real-time
+The framework makes use of recent state-of-the-art deep learning techniques as well as parallelization to perform real-time traffic safety surveillance on 4K camera.
+The workflow is represented:
 ![enter image description here](https://raw.githubusercontent.com/hnt4499/camera_surveillance/master/flow.png)
 ## Demo